nhaniph/web-developer-journey/log.md

 | :------------: | :------------: |
 | June 11, 2017 | --------|
 <!--### Day :
-**Todays's Progress** :
+**Today's Progress** :
 **Thoughts** :
 **Link to work** :
 **Thing(s) learned**:
  -->
+### Day 29 : July 21, Friday

+**Today's Progress** : Site work is nearly done.
+Need to add some touchup and then compressing the images & It will be ready to be live.
+Will finish tonight

+**Thoughts** : I really want this to be over.
+I am not enjoying this.
+Can't wait to do coding in the editor.
+Guess, thats my way.
+Just a little more.
+And then, its Javascript, the language  with logic.

 ### Day 28 : July 20, Thursday

-**Todays's Progress** : Worked on the header.
+**Today's Progress** : Worked on the header.
 Its looking great, responsive and all.

 **Thoughts** : Finished the header part of the site after so much of delibaration.
 Happy with the result.
 Now, its time to do the content part.
 Been a great learning experience so far.

  ### Day 27 : July 19, Wednesday
-**Todays's Progress** : Worked on the site.
+**Today's Progress** : Worked on the site.
 Not satisfied with the layout design.
 Hopefully, the site will completed by tomorrow.

 **Thoughts** : Trying different themes.
 Finally, found a good thing, Elementor.
 It looks promising.
 On the coding side, hadn't code on editor for a week.
 Once this wordpress stage pass, it will be a coding bonanza.
 Let it be..

 ### Day 26 : July 18, Tuesday
-**Todays's Progress** : Working on trying to create the restaurant website.
+**Today's Progress** : Working on trying to create the restaurant website.
 Tweaking with various settings and options.
 Understood about the header part.
 Thinking about how to create the desired content layout.

 **Thoughts** : :sweat: Frustration all around.
 Wordpress is too important to skip.
 Willl learn about making the front end now, Custom theme development, SEO will come later.